Cavaliers have been in my life since 1979. I believe a Cavalier is the best companion anyone can have.

 -OFA certified hips & knees which means hip x rays were checked by three board certified radiologists after the age of 2 years

 -DNA standing for EF/CC/DE, two Carriers should never be bred together

 -clear of SM by MRI after 2 1/2 yrs of age.
 The older the dog is at the time of its MRI the more meaning the certification has because SM is a progressive condition.
-There is little value to an MRI done before 2 years of age than one done after 3 years of age.
+There is less value to an MRI done before 2 years of age than one done after 3 years of age.

 "No one is to breed a dog before it is 2 1/2 years of age and only if both of its parents are murmur free at 5 years of age. "

 Worldwide standards are to certify hearts by echocardiogram.

 The older the parents are the better your chances of having proven healthy genes in your puppy.
 Many of the conditions affecting Cavaliers don't show up until midlife.

 Contact: Lisa Lott